Laser Engraving Tips and Techniques for Popular Materials

 • Double-check that the laser bed and plastic are level, and the laser beam is properly aligned.

 Laser engraving on plastic offers endless possibilities for customization and functionality.
 By understanding the properties of the plastic you’re working with and fine-tuning your settings, you can achieve professional-quality results.
-With practice and proper techniques, plastic engraving can become a highly rewarding aspect of your laser engraving projects.

 Also Read: How to Engrave Plastic with Laser: Beginners Guide